Advertising Terms & Conditions

 3) PAYMENT AND PAYMENT LIABILITY

 a) Invoices.
-The initial invoice will be sent by REFUEL upon completion of the first month’s delivery, or within sixty 60 days of completion of the IO if applicable.
+The initial invoice will be sent by REFUEL upon completion of the first month’s delivery, or within sixty 60 days of completion of the IO if applicable, or agreed upon payment terms as otherwise stated on the IO.
 Invoices will be sent to CLIENT’s billing address as set forth on the IO and will include information reasonably specified by CLIENT, such as the IO number, Advertiser name, brand name or campaign name, and any number or other identifiable reference stated as required for invoicing on the IO.
 All invoices (other than corrections of previously provided invoices) pursuant to the IO will be sent within 90 days of delivery of all Deliverables and/or upon availability of proof of performance as required pursuant to this IO.
 REFUEL will invoice CLIENT for the services provided on a calendar-month basis based on actual delivery, flat-fee, or based on prorated distribution of delivery over the term of the IO, as specified or otherwise stated herein.

 4) REPORTING & PROOF OF PERFORMANCE